hanshen95/hanshen95.github.io/_pages/about.md

 ---

 I am currently a Ph.D. student advised by Porf.
 [Tianyi Chen](https://chentianyi1991.github.io/) at [RPI](https://www.rpi.edu/).
-Before I start the Ph.D. program, my knowledge foundation is built around general deep learning and optimization.
 I was fortunate to join Prof. Tianyi Chen's group as the first Ph.D. student and grow with the research group till today.
-My research generally focuses on bilevel learning, nonconvex optimization and reinforcement learning.
+My research generally focuses on bilevel machine learning, nonconvex optimization and reinforcement learning.

 I'm actively looking for industrial research internships.
 Email me for an updated CV.